esa/nanosat-mo-framework/docs/source/opssat/packaging.rst

 Packaging your app for testing on the ground is slightly different from testing your app on a satellite or a flat-sat.
 In this tutorial you will learn how to package your app for deployment on OPS-SAT or get it ready for flat-sat tests.

+Note: The instructions below only work on a Linux machine!

 Getting the right files
 -----------------------
 This packaging process is almost completely automated for you.
 You only need to clone a repository, change some configuration files and run maven.
 So, let's jump into it!